 To evaluate the discovery capabilities of CoDaS, we deployed the framework independently on three clinically distinct datasets: high-frequency mental health tracking (Digital Wellbeing Hourly, N = 7{,}497), multiwave longitudinal behavioral phenotyping (GLOBEM, N = 704), and cross-sectional cardiometabolic risk stratification anchored by fasting blood panels (Wearables for Metabolic Health cohort, N = 1{,}078).
 Each dataset presents qualitatively different analytical challenges; dense temporal streams, sparse longitudinal sensing with severe missingness, and wearable laboratory feature integration, allowing us to assess the pipeline's versatility across diverse data modalities and clinical endpoints without implying transfer or generalization between cohorts.

-All reported candidate biomarkers are subjected to a structured validation battery organized around four complementary dimensions: replication, stability, robustness, and discriminative power, operationalized via 11 checks executed in a deterministic subprocess (detailed in Section~\ref{sec:validation_integrity}).
+All reported candidate biomarkers are subjected to a structured internal validation battery organized around four complementary dimensions: replication, stability, robustness, and discriminative power, operationalized via 11 checks executed in a deterministic subprocess (detailed in Section~\ref{sec:validation_integrity}).
 For each dataset and discovery round, we applied Benjamini–Hochberg FDR correction ($\alpha = 0.05$) across the full family of univariate feature tests evaluated in that round.
 Candidates surviving round-level correction were then tracked across rounds, and cumulative reporting was restricted to features that remained significant under the final round-level screened set.
 Predictive performance is reported using 5-fold cross-validation with stratified participant-level splits to prevent information leakage between discovery and evaluation partitions.
 Subgroup consistency was assessed across biological sex (female vs.\ male) and age decade; features were required to show a consistent direction of effect across all subgroups to pass the pipeline.